Sidnioulz/storybook-addon-vue-mdx/README.md

 - Provide/Inject has not been tested yet but should work
 - **Customisation APIs may change in the future**

+There is also a known bug when running Storybook locally.
+Sometimes, the first page load of a MDX page with Vue components can crash because Storybook does not properly execute the code defined in `beforeVueAppMount`.
+This is probably due to how Storybook parses and runs the preview file, but the bug does not occur at all in production builds.
+You can work around this bug by refreshing the browser tab once, and it will successfully run on the second load.

 ## Installation

 ```sh